EMI-Group/evox/docs/source/guide/developer/4-transfer-from-matlab.md

 - Uses `print` with f-strings for formatted output.
 - Uses `#` for single-line comments.

+### Multi-line Coding

+#### MATLAB

+- Uses `...` at the trailing of a line to indicate that the next line shall be treated as the same line as.
+#### Python

+- Uses `\` at the trailing of a line to indicate that the next line shall be treated as the same line as.
+- If multiple lines are inside parentheses, no specific trailing symbol is required.

 ## How to Write Evolutionary Computation Algorithm via EvoX?